Checking the Safety of Your Baby’s Crib

 - Do not use a hand-me-down crib or a crib that is more than 10 years old.
 Secondhand cribs may have missing parts or loose components, and many cribs sold prior to 2000 have been recalled.
 In fact, in 2011, the Consumer Product Safety Commission issued five new federal requirements for overall crib safety:

-- Mattress supports had to be made more durable.
+- Mattress supports are more durable.

-- Safety testing had to be more rigorous.
+- Safety testing is more rigorous.

 - Stay away from cribs with decorative cutouts in either the headboard or footboard.
 These cribs are now prohibited by the Consumer Product Safety Commission.